karp1q/rsschool-cv/cv.md

 ### About Myself:

-My name Maksim, i'm 26 years old.
+My name is Maksim, i'm 26 years old.
 Started learning frontend a couple of months ago.

 ---